Searching for the prettiest palaces & castles in Southern Germany? You poor thing- have you got brain-ache yet?

 For the other rack railway we rode on, here's the link to Zugspitzse:

 Why is it on the list of Best castles in Southern Germany?
 Possibly one of the prettiest castles I have ever seen.
 We had a fairly heated debate about whether we preferred Neuschwanstein or Hohenzollern… honestly it was a tie.
 If you can only add a few places to your list, try and make this one of them.
-It’s near the town of Hechingen and is sometimes called Hechingen Castle.
-For more details, including the gruesome details of the story of the White Lady, here’s the link:
+It's near the town of Hechingen and is sometimes called Hechingen Castle.
+To read about our visit to Hohenzollern Castle, and watch the video, click HERE

 WOW FACTOR: 5/5.
 I'd live here if I could.
 (Although I think I'd get annoyed with the tourists…)